ichik/SqncBrk/readme.md

 4. New font
 5. New menu (dropping from top)
 6. New search results template and cool new animation for search input
-7. Totally responsive (cover images included), menu icon floating the same way as logo does)
+7. Totally responsive (cover images included, menu icon floating the same way as logo does)
   * I really hope that Google PageSpeed Insights will be happy about it too
 8. All that fancy OpenGraph stuff for Twitter, Facebook, VK and all other social networks (already done in current child theme, need to just clean it up)
 9. “Load more” button (pagination sucks)